Latest posts by Hans Blokland (see all)

 How would you describe our present condition?
 How are we doing?

 Especially in the United States, research findings on well-being are not very encouraging.
 When people are asked whether, all things considered, they consider their lives to be happy or unhappy at a given moment, fewer and fewer people say they are happy, and this trend has been going on for decades in the United States – Europe is doing better.
 Consistent with this, Americans are expressing less and less satisfaction with their marriage, job, financial situation and place of residence.
+Loneliness has become a common condition.
 At the same time, the malaise is growing in other areas: in the last thirty years, more and more people have claimed that others cannot be trusted, that the condition of ordinary people is constantly deteriorating, and that public officials are motivated only by their own self-interest and have absolutely no concern for the average citizen.
 Contemporary research also seems to confirm the thesis of people like Simmel, Fromm and Wirth that relationships in modern society are characterized by superficiality and instrumentalism.
 More and more people therefore regularly report being lonely and missing ‘warmth’ and ‘intimacy’.

 Contrary to what cultural relativists would like to believe, people have an awful lot in common.
 Therefore, the conditions of their well-being show great similarity worldwide.
 For example, cross-cultural research generally indicates that satisfaction with family life and with one’s relationships with friends are among the most important explanations of happiness and the absence of depression.
 They are more important than satisfaction with living standards, work, religious life, or “the pleasure one has”.
 Particularly having a depression – I am not talking about a dejected mood – is not a purely cultural product.
 There is a great cross-cultural agreement among psychologists about the criteria for it.
 It includes prolonged and concurrent symptoms such as loss or excess of appetite, insomnia, chronic fatigue, loss of sexual desire, feelings of inadequacy or guilt, lack of concentration, indecision, and recurring thoughts of death or suicide.
 Research shows that in all developed market democracies, clinical depression is increasing in numbers and frequency, especially among the young.
 In some countries, people born after 1955 are three times more likely to have a depression in their life than their grandparents.
 We could now speak of an epidemic.